 I get it.
 You’re thinking, What are you possibly talking about?
 And I agree it sounds insane.
 But just keep reading and everything will become clear.

 I started using sulfate-free shampoo a while back because it’s less drying and an ultimately better fit for my curly hair.
 But the one universal problem everyone seems to have is that it’s not nearly as gratifying as its super-sudsy counterpart.
 There’s just something strange about cleansing your hair without a lather.

 Think of it like this: You have to remove your makeup before you cleanse your face, otherwise there’s a barrier between your skin and ingredients that make up your face wash.
-It’ll spend its time breaking down your makeup rather than properly anti-aging, exfoliating, or brightening.
+It may spend its time breaking down your makeup rather than properly anti-aging, exfoliating, or brightening.
 The same goes for your shampoo.

 Halli Bivona of the John Barrett Salon agrees: “I find that a double shampoo actually makes blowouts last longer because after two shampoos your scalp is actually clean.
 So, it takes a few extra days for the oil to show up again.”
 She continues, “At this point, the shampoo is working to break up the buildup and oil.
 But with a second wash, it doesn’t have to break through so much grime and can get a proper lather going.
 That way, the ingredients really work.”